brenns10/brennan.io/now.md

 # /now/

-#### Last Updated: February 8, 2019
+#### Last Updated: May 23, 2020

-Working at Yelp, living in San Francisco!
-Want more info?
-Reach out via email.
+Currently sheltering in place at my apartment in San Francisco, and working remotely at my new job as a kernel developer with Oracle!
+Working on the Linux kernel has been a longtime goal of mine, so I'm quite excited to realize it.